 e-mail away.
 There are no Gulls or Terns in this section of the site, but I have photographed most of the

-Gulls and several Terns and these now appear in a seperate gallery.
-Four years ago I wrote that I needed about thirty seabirds in the world.
+Gulls and several Terns and these now appear in a separate gallery.
+Several years ago I wrote that I needed about thirty seabirds in the world.

-In those years new species have been described, and as of summer 2015 we've now sailed the Humboldt Current and visited Christmas Island for
+In those years new species have been described, and as of the start of 2023 we've now sailed the Humboldt Current and visited Christmas Island for

 It's getting difficult now, but there's still a few easy ones left (I still haven't seen Yelkouan Shearwater!)